 Following his work in Georgia Simon has served as a consultant to numerous legislative campaigns, state parties and as a member of National Finance Committee to the Republican Governors Association.
-He also served on the National Finance Committee and as Co-Chairman to President Trump’s Inaugural Committee.
+He also served on the National Finance Committee and as Co-Chairman to the 45th Presidential Inaugural Committee.

 As the founder of ConnectSouth Public Affairs, Simon has helped lead the company’s growth efforts into a national model for comprehensive, ethical government affairs work.

-Tony currently resides in Atlanta, Georgia with his wife Jessica and their two daughters and is an active member of Northside United Methodist Church.
+Tony currently resides in Atlanta, Georgia with his wife Jessica, their two daughters and son, and is an active member of Northside United Methodist Church.

 Bo Moore focuses on complex regulatory affairs and procurement issues in the State of Georgia and Southeast.
 He has worked on legislative affairs issues in Georgia for more than 20 years.
 Prior to joining ConnectSouth, Bo led the State Government Affairs practice at McKenna, Long and Aldridge, now Dentons, in Atlanta for almost 12 years.
 He has managed regulatory solutions for clients, such as DuPont, Southwest Airlines, Ford Motor Company; the Atlanta Falcons, Southwire, Xerox, Sunovion Pharmaceuticals, Cisco, CA, Nextera Energy, Georgia Aquarium, Georgia-Pacific, Northside Hospital and IGT, just to name a few.
 He regularly represents numerous Fortune 500 companies, hospitals, healthcare companies, trade associations, technology companies and other businesses that interact with State governments on a regular basis.
 He currently serves on the Republican Governor’s Association National Finance Committee and remains active in Georgia political and business circles.